aphenriques/integral/README.md

     compiler flag: `-I/usr/local/integral`
     linker flags: `-L/usr/local/lib -lintegral`

+Include the library header `integral.h` in your code (`namespace integral`).
+This header includes `core.h` and `DefaultArgument.h`.

-The library interface is comprised of the functions in `integral.h` (`namespace integral`), which has a brief description for each of them.
+The library interface is comprised of the functions in `core.h`, which has a brief description for each of them.

 Check the `samples` directory for examples.